 Ladbrokes Australia was launched with a Norfolk Islands license back in 2013 when Ladbrokes Coral Group bought Bookmaker.com.au.
-In 2014 they added BetStars to their portfolio, so Ladbrokes is now one of the most prominent players in the rapidly growing Australian online gambling industry.
+In 2014 they added BetStars to their portfolio, so Ladbrokes is now one of the most prominent players among Aussie online betting sites.
 Since late 2016 they have been licensed in the Northern Territory, and the current Ladbrokes AU CEO is Jason Scott.

 How Good Are Ladbrokes Odds?

 For many punters, having the best odds available is a crucial factor when it comes to signing up with a betting company.
 Ladbrokes Australia has a few solid features, but the odds on offer are not quite up to the same mark.
 They are not the worst odds out there, but they are far from being the best, either.